Listen to this article.

 “We all know the selfless love and physical suffering the mother willingly endures, but I wonder how often we stop and think about the sacrifice that fathers make.
 They sacrifice their comfort when they take on more of life’s responsibilities.
 They sacrifice self-care as they pour themselves into their family.
 They sacrifice their own needs to ensure that those of their family are met.”

 Recognition is a powerful thing.
-We all like to be recognized for our hard work, accomplishments, and the things that make us us.
-For grieving parents, recognizing that they are, in fact, still parents is tremendously profound and supportive.
+We all like to be recognized for our hard work, accomplishments, and the things that make us, us.
+For grieving parents, recognizing that they are still parents is tremendously profound and supportive.
 Raising a child is not what makes someone a mother or a father.
 Men and women who give life and then say goodbye too soon to their child have earned the title of parent.
 They may not get to put it into action everyday like other parents do, but in the moments that matter during the pregnancy, following the birth, and in the legacy they create for their child, they are parenting.

 So, take a moment and think of how you might approach recognizing the grieving fathers in your life this year.
 Maybe you offer to take him to do something fun like play golf, catch a movie, or have dinner or drinks out somewhere.
-It can also be something as simple as a text that says, “I am thinking of you and [baby’s name] today.
+It can also be something as simple as a text that says, “I am thinking of you and your baby today.
 You are an incredible father, and it has been a privilege to know you through this experience.”

 “My network of support honor my fatherhood every time they acknowledge Ha’ani, like my friend Frank who nearly always greets me as ‘Ha’ani’s dad’.
 Nothing is more satisfying when her name is said and memory witnessed by others.” -Shawn Sourgose, grieving father to Ha’ani